Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 How Cybersecurity Devices Protect Cars From Hackers

 Like computers and cell phones, modern vehicles typically contain computer systems that perform many functions.
-As these systems are also often connected to the internet, they become vulnerable to cyberattacks.
+These systems often connect to the internet, making them susceptible to cyberattacks.

 Hackers may attempt to access an automobile without authorization to take over the vehicle.
 They may also deactivate safety features or steal personal information.
 Drivers may need to install cybersecurity features, such as data-blocking devices, intrusion detection systems, or anti-hacking software, to help protect privacy and safety.